 Set within the Ngorongoro Conservation Area, the crater is the largest intact caldera in the world.
 It creates a unique ecosystem filled with wildlife - including giant tusker elephants, black-maned lions and endangered black rhino.
 During the rainy season, the crater's soda lakes are home to thousands of rose-colored flamingos.

 Iconic Mount Kilimanjaro is the world's tallest free-standing mountain and the highest mountain in Africa.
 It is possible to climb Kilimanjaro without any specialised training or equipment, and several tour companies offer guided hikes to the summit.
 Tours take between five and 10 days, and pass through five different climate zones.

 Located off the coast of Dar es Salaam, the spice island of Zanzibar is steeped in history.
 The capital, Stone Town, was built by Arab slave-traders and spice merchants who left their mark in the form of elaborate Islamic architecture.
 The island's beaches are blissful, while surrounding reefs offer ample opportunity for scuba diving.

-There are several vaccinations recommended for travel to Tanzania, including Hepatitis A and Typhoid.
-Zika Virus is also a risk, and as such pregnant women or those that are trying to conceive should consult a doctor before planning a trip to Tanzania.
-Depending on where you're going, anti-Malaria prophylactics may be necessary, while proof of Yellow Fever vaccination is compulsory if you're traveling from a Yellow Fever endemic country.
-For complete vaccination advice, check the CDC website.
+There are several vaccinations recommended for travel to Tanzania, including hepatitis A and typhoid.
+Zika virus is also a risk, and as such pregnant women or those that are trying to conceive should consult a doctor before planning a trip to Tanzania.
+Depending on where you're going, anti-malaria prophylactics may be necessary, while proof of yellow fever vaccination is compulsory if you're traveling from a yellow fever endemic country.